Stay tuned for the 2020 application that will go online in January, 2020.

 MGSoA has a rigorous curriculum that is truly a training camp for painters interested in high performance learning.

-This is a typical weekly schedule, please note that there are two museum trips, the 1st weekend and the 4th weekend.
+This is a typical weekly schedule, please note that there are two museum trips, usually the 1st weekend and another later in the session.

-- Students have access to independent studio time for an additional 16 hours or more per week plus weekends.
+Students have access to independent studio time for an additional 16 hours or more per week.
+24 hour studio access.

-- 4 regular individual critiques from visiting artists.
+4 or more regular individual critiques from visiting artists.

-- Includes 2 art trips to major metropolitan areas for a total of 12 hours museum study.
+Includes 2 art trips to major metropolitan areas for a total of 12 hours museum study.
+We're planning an artist studio visit tour again for this coming session.

 General Program Type